-For homeowners looking to do a re-roof on a budget, while maintaining a fairly attractive look and weather tightness of their home, a composition shingles roof (asphalt) may be a plausible and easy solution.
+For homeowners looking to do a re-roofing job on a budget, while maintaining a fairly attractive look and weather tightness of their home, a composition shingles roof (asphalt) may be a plausible and easy solution.

 In a highly competitive residential roofing market saturated with numerous options, asphalt shingles is by far one of the most popular choices.
-While not as long – lasting or durable as some of the premium roofing materials such as metal, cedar shakes, slate, and tiles, asphalt shingles provide an adequate protection and sufficient aesthetic appeal at only a fraction of the cost.
+While not as durable and long-lasting as some of the premium roofing materials such as metal, cedar shakes, slate, or clay tiles, asphalt shingles can provide an adequate protection and sufficient aesthetic appeal at only a fraction of the cost.

 In this guide you will learn about advantages and disadvantages of composition shingle roofs to help you decide if this popular roofing option is the best fit for your needs.